mozilla/open-leadership-training-series/_articles/get-your-project-online/the-github-interface-and-markdown.md

 ![Creating with README.md file and selecting the license]({{ site.baseurl }}/img/new-repository-license-and-readme.png)

-3. Your first commit.
+3.Your first commit.
 Let's start by adding some content to your README.

 3.1.
 Click on the README.md and then the edit button